-Although the SPIRIT Project is primarily focused on middle school, it is also striving to connect the use of the CEENBoT platform, and curriculum strategies, so that it is a seamless environment between middle school, high school, and undergraduate STEM education.
+As of December 2012, SPIRIT Project is primarily focused on middle school, however, it is also striving to connect the use of the CEENBoT platform, and curriculum strategies, so that it is a seamless environment between middle school, high school, and undergraduate STEM education.
 Since the CEENBot platform, as developed in SPIRIT, is striving to be a true computer and electronics engineering platform, it was thought that it would be important to also confirm its utility at the undergraduate engineering level.
 Toward this end, Alisa Gilmore and Herb Detloff, senior personnel in SPIRIT and instructors in the undergraduate CEEN program (Computers and Electronic Engineering), did a study during 2011 with undergraduates using the CEENBoT in a Senior class, who had used the CEENBoT within their program, to retrieve their reflections on its utility for their undergraduate engineering program.

-The study in CEEN attempted to determine if specific skills, capabilities and selfefficacies were enhanced in the students having hands-on control and programming experiences with the CEENBoT platform.
+The study in CEEN attempted to determine if specific skills, capabilities and self-efficacies were enhanced in the students having hands-on control and programming experiences with the CEENBoT platform.
 The tools implemented included a pre and post student survey and a focus group session with these seniors.
 The focus group was conducted by two college of education professors.

 The pre and post survey results revealed an increase in the students' perceived technical abilities and measures of self-efficacy in the overall group of seniors at the end of the semester.
 Several of the questions had encouraging results, and represented 27 seniors.
 These included: How do you rate your confidence to program an autonomous robot?
 (Pre: 42.8% Post: 55.50%); How do you rate your confidence to diagnose a problem with a programmable electronics or computer device?
-(Pre: 57.1% Post: 85.2%); How do you rate your confidence to resolve and repair a diagnosed problem with programmable electronics or computer device.
+(Pre: 57.1% Post: 85.2%); How do you rate your confidence to trouble-shoot a programmable electronics or computer device?
+(Pre: 57.1% Post: 85.2%); How would you rate your confidence to resolve and repair a diagnosed problem with programmable electronics or computer device.
 (Pre: 71.4% Post: 85.2%).

 Comments from the focus group observation summary prepared by Dr. Grandgenett revealed the pros of using the CEENBoT voiced by students.
-Their comments included the following, using the stem of The CEENBoT is: "Perhaps the only avenue for the current CEEN student to truly put what they learn into practice; "Easier to get behind a project that is so easy to show students results"; "Has the ability to add on more features"; "Is an interesting and realistic connection to robotics"; "Has the ability to get started quickly at a low level, but can
+Their comments included the following, using the stem of The CEENBoT is: "Perhaps the only avenue for the current CEEN student to truly put what they learn into practice; "Easier to get behind a project that is so easy to show students results"; "Has the ability to add on more features"; "Is an interesting and realistic connection to robotics"; "Has the ability to get started quickly at a low level, but can still be taken a long way by more advanced students."